Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 [lifeup://api/add_task?todo=This+is+an+automatically+added+task&notes=notes&coin=10&coin_var=1&exp=2048&skills=1&skills=2&skills=3&category=0&item_name=treasure](lifeup://api/add_task?todo=This+is+an+automatically+added+task&notes=notes&coin=10&coin_var=1&exp=2048&skills=1&skills=2&skills=3&category=0&item_name=treasure)

-**Explanation:** Add a content to the default list (id is 0) with the content "This is an automatically added task", the notes is "notes", the coin reward is random from 10 to 11, the experience value reward is 2048, the selected The skill ids are 1, 2, and 3 (generally corresponding to the first 3 built-in attributes), and the shop item reward is a fuzzy search for a "gold coin" shop item.
+**Explanation:** Add a task to the default list (id is 0) with the content "This is an automatically added task", the notes are "notes", the coin reward is random from 10 to 11, the experience value reward is 2048, the selected The skill ids are 1, 2, and 3 (generally corresponding to the first 3 built-in attributes).
+The shop item reward is a fuzzy search for a "treasure" shop item.

 | Parameter | Meaning | Type | Example | Required | Notes |
 | ----------- | -------------- | -------------------- | - --- | -------- | ------------------------------------- ----------------------- |